sudoskys/telegramify-markdown/README.md

 > Quote

 > Multiline Quote In Markdown it's not possible to send multiline quote in telegram without using code block or html tag but telegramify_markdown can do it.

+> If you quote is too long, it will be automatically set in expandable citation.
+> This is the second line of the quote.
+> This is the third line of the quote.
+> This is the fourth line of the quote.
+> This is the fifth line of the quote.

 ```python
 print("Hello, World!")
 ```